peterzimon/docs-api/content/index.md

 `?key={key}`

+Content API keys are provided via a query parameter in the url.
+These keys are safe for use in browsers and other insecure environments, as they only ever provide access to public data.
+Sites in private mode should consider where they share any keys they create.

-Content API keys can be obtained by creating a new `Custom Integration` under the **Integrations** screen in Ghost Admin.
-The key is provided to the API as a query parameter, and the Content API will only ever return public data.
+The Content API URL and key can be obtained by creating a new `Custom Integration` under the **Integrations** screen in Ghost Admin.

 ![Get a Ghost Content API key](/images/apikey.png)

-Content API keys are safe for use in browsers and other insecure environments, as they purely provide access to public data.
-Sites in private mode should consider where they share any keys they create.

 ### Working Example